 Impact: Staffing agencies will be under greater scrutiny, requiring full compliance with employment laws, potentially increasing regulatory costs and requiring more rigorous internal compliance checks.

-Labour’s ambitious proposals for the 2024 election aim to transform the employment landscape, providing better security, rights, and pay for workers.
+Labour’s ambitious proposals and actions aim to transform the employment landscape, providing better security, rights, and pay for workers.
 While these changes will significantly benefit employees, the staffing sector will face increased administrative, legal, and operational challenges.
 Staffing agencies will need to adapt to a more regulated and less flexible market, which could lead to higher costs and more complex compliance requirements.
 However, with careful planning and adaptation, staffing agencies can navigate these changes and continue to provide valuable services in a fairer and more rightful employment environment.